-- Context - Situate your own research within a body of existing work
+- Context - Situate your own research within a body of existing work.

-- Critical thinking - Identify issues and problems within the status quo
+- Critical thinking - Identify issues and problems within the status quo.

-- Suitable supervision - Research the department you are applying to and show that your project fits with the research interests of a supervisor, and preferably also the wider department and University
+- Suitable supervision - Research the department you are applying to and show that your project fits with the research interests of a supervisor, and preferably also the wider department and University.

-- Ownership - Demonstrate your ability to take ownership of an independent research project and make a positive first impression of yourself as a potential research leader
+- Ownership - Demonstrate your ability to take ownership of an independent research project and make a positive first impression of yourself as a potential research leader.

 - Why you? - Why are you the right person to undertake this research?
-How has your background you prepared for it?
+How has your background prepared you for it?

 - Training needs - What further training will you need?
 How will you undertake this?

-We recognise that you are likely to be developing your research topic and we therefore recommend that you first contact a member of our staff with appropriate expertise to discuss your proposed research.
+We understand that you are likely to be developing your research topic, and we therefore recommend that you first contact a member of our staff with appropriate expertise to discuss your proposed research.
 If there is a good fit between your proposed research and our research strengths, we will be able to give you advice on a draft of your research proposal before you make a formal application.
 For details of our staff and their areas of expertise, please visit our staff pages.